rchapin/distributed-diff-map-reduce/README.md

 ```

 This will build the project and create a distribution jar in the target/ directory as expected.

+The distributed-diff-n.n.n-jar-with-dependencies.jar includes all of the dependencies, minus the hadoop/hdfs jars, to run using a ```yarn jar ...``` command on a system that is configured to submit jobs to YARN.

 If you do not have a valid Hadoop installation on your build machine you will get the following IOException stacktrace: